DHAMUN/About/README.md

 7. [ ] Online Resolution Submission
 Remove the need to carry a USB in the conference.
 Build Google Docs intergration into user accounts, and let them submit a resolution by selecting a doc in their google drive.
 8. [ ] Live resolution vote tracking
-Use dynamic charts to graph the votes for every resolution, as people vote.
+Use dynamic charts to graph the votes for every resolution live, as people vote.
 Filter charts based on school, etc
 9. [ ] Basic Mobile App
 Transition some of the above to a mobile app
 10. [ ] Geolocation attendance.
 Use the geolocation sensor on a device to mark a student as present in a DHS DHAMUN meeting
 11. [ ] @dhamun.com email addresses?????
 As cool as it sounds :p
 12. [ ] Brainstorm more!